mayupaca/tiny-cash-book/README.md

 - Use "ADD", "UPDATE", and "DELETE" buttons to manage records.
 - "SHOW GRAPH" displays income and expense charts.
 - Export records to CSV for record-keeping.

-Simplified for easy setup and use, Tiny Cash Book is perfect for young users to get started on financial literacy.